Planner inputs: Performance anchors

 They matter, but most users should not start by hand-tuning them.

-• leave hrAeT on its default unless you know yours better
+• leave hrAeT at the default value unless you have a better measured or tested value

-• only change S0 if the default anchor speed clearly misrepresents you
+• change S0 only if the default flat-ground anchor speed is clearly wrong for you

 S0